Explainable Brain Age Prediction using coVariance Neural Networks: VNN regression model outputs for HC group in OASIS-3 are correlated with the first eigenvector of anatomical covariance matrix

 \section{VNN regression model outputs for HC group in OASIS-3 are correlated with the first eigenvector of anatomical covariance matrix}

 The study in~\cite{sihag2022covariance} suggests that VNN based statistical inference draws conceptual similarities with PCA-driven analysis.
 Hence, we further investigated whether the regression performance achieved by VNNs in predicting the chronological age of HC group could be characterized by contributions of the eigenvectors of the anatomical covariance matrix.
-To avoid any selection bias, we report the results on the complete HC group where the cortical thickness features were $z$-score normalized across the group such that the mean of cortical thickness for a brain region across the HC group was $0$.
-The findings here are also cross-validated using VNNs trained on an independent dataset in Appendix~\ref{cross_val}.
+To avoid any selection bias, we report the results on the complete HC group, where the cortical thickness features were $z$-score normalized across the group such that the mean of cortical thickness for a brain region across the HC group was $0$.
 Here, the notation $\bC_{\sf H}$ denotes the anatomical covariance matrix derived from the complete HC group.

 Recall that the final regression output by VNNs is formed by an unweighted average function as a readout function.
 Thus, we can equivalently represent the functionality of the readout as a simple aggregation of the contributions of different features or brain regions to the final estimate formed by the VNN (see~\eqref{trvnn1}).
 Hence, for every individual, we evaluated the mean of the inner products (also equivalently referred to as dot product between vectors) between the vectors of contributions of every brain region with the eigenvector of the covariance matrix $\bC_{\sf H}$ for all $100$ VNN models.
 Note that a vector of regional contributions was of the same length as the number of cortical thickness features (i.e., 148 for OASIS-3) and therefore, each element of this vector was associated with a distinct brain region.
 We use the notation $\bp_{\sf HC}$ to represent the population of vectors obtained from the HC group.
 To evaluate the inner product, we used $\bar\bp_{\sf HC}$, which was obtained from $\bp_{\sf HC}$ after normalization (norm = 1).
 We denote the population of inner products across the HC group in OASIS-3 by $|\!<\!\bar \bp_{\sf HC}, \bv_i\!>\!|$ for an eigenvector $\bv_i$ of $\bC_{\sf H}$.
 Note that since all vectors in $\bar \bp_{\sf HC}$ were normalized to have norm $1$ and the eigenvectors of $\bC_{\sf H}$ were of length $1$ by default, $|\!<\!\bar \bp_{\sf HC}, \bv_i\!>\!|$ represented the population of the cosine of the angles between the vectors in $\bp_{\sf HC}$ and eigenvectors $\bv_i$ of $\bC_{\sf H}$ across the HC group in OASIS-3.
 Figure~\ref{vnn_hc_eig_fig}a plots the mean of the inner products observed across the HC group for the first $30$ eigenvectors of $\bC_{\sf H}$ for all 100 VNNs.
 Figure~\ref{vnn_hc_eig_fig}b illustrates the projection of $\bv_1$ on a brain template.